 Mauricio Palli '07

-Mauricio Palli ’07, also known on campus as “Moe”, is a Chicago native.
+Mauricio Palli ’07, also known on campus as “Moe,” is a Chicago native.
 He received a bachelor’s degree from Olivet College in secondary education with a major in social studies and a minor in biology.
-While at Olivet, Moe was active on campus and was a part of various student organizations, including The Socity of Hosford Scholars, the Gay Straight Alliance and Earthbound.
+At Olivet, Moe was active on campus and was a part of various student organizations, including The Society of Hosford Scholars, the Gay Straight Alliance and Earthbound.
 He was also a member of the Phi Alpha Pi fraternity, ran cross country and track, and participated in the scholarship phone-a-thon as a student.

-After graduation, Moe worked as an Academic Advisor for Robert Morris University in Chicago.
-During this time, he graduated with a masters of arts in training and development from Roosevelt University.
-This opened another opportunity for him at Hennes & Mauritz (H&M) where he was a development and recruitment manager for their North American online sales office.
+After graduation, Moe worked as an academic adviser for Robert Morris University in Chicago.
+During this time, he graduated from Roosevelt University with a Master of Arts in training and development.
+This opened another opportunity for him at Hennes & Mauritz (H&M), where he was a development and recruitment manager for their North American online sales office.
 While at H&M, he worked very closely with local managers and public relations in Mexico to implement the Spanish-speaking bilingual agent teams.
-Because of his drive and initiative, his team managed all e-mail and customer service correspondence from Latin America.
-In addition, he worked with the HR Site Manger to recruit top talent for the online/customer service office.
+Through his drive and initiative, his team managed all email and customer service correspondence from Latin America.
+In addition, he worked with the human resources site manager to recruit top talent for the online/customer service office.
 Moe also worked for GrubHub at their headquarters in Chicago.

-Moe enjoys meeting other Olivet College Almuni at social events, and loves attending College events to connect with current students.
-“I joined the Alumni Association Board because I believe the skills learned at Olivet College have positively impacted my personal and professional life.”
+Moe enjoys meeting other Olivet College alumni at social events and loves attending College events to connect with current students.
+“I joined the Alumni Association Board because I believe the skills learned at Olivet College have positively impacted my personal and professional life,” he said.

 Beth (Mitchell) Romeo '12